tendermint/go-amino/README.md

 ### Structs

 Struct fields are encoded in order, and a null/empty/zero field is represented by the absence of a field in the encoding, similar to Protobuf.
-In general, the total byte-size of a Wire:binary encoded struct cannot be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.
+Unlike Protobuf, in Wire, the total byte-size of a Wire encoded struct cannot be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.

 As in Protobuf, each struct field is keyed by a uvarint with the value `(field_number << 3) | type`, where `type` is 3 bits long.

-We call these 3 bits in byte form (using the least significant bits) a `typ3 byte`.
-For instance, the typ3 byte for List is 0x06.
+We call those 3 bits the "typ3", and when represented as a single byte (using the least significant bits of the byte), we call it the "typ3 byte".
+For example, the typ3 byte for a "List" is 0x06.

 When encoding elements of a list (Golang slice or array) in Wire, the typ3 byte isn't enough.
 Specifically, when the element type of the list is a pointer type, the element value may be nil.
-We encode the element type of this kind of list with a typ4 byte, which is like a typ3 byte, but uses 4 least significant bits.
-This 4th bit is called the "pointer bit".
+We encode the element type of this kind of list with a typ4 byte, which is like a typ3 byte, but uses the 4th least significant bit to encode the "pointer bit".

 Inner structs that are embedded in outer structs are encoded by the field typ3 "Start struct".
-(In Protobuf3, embedded messages are encoded as a Length-prefixed).
+(In Protobuf3, embedded messages are encoded as "Length-prefixed".
+In Wire, the "Length-prefixed" typ3 is reserved for byteslices and bytearrays.)

-TODO: How does this work in Protobuf3?

 ### Lists

-Unlike Protobuf, Wire deprecates "repeated fields" in favor of Lists.
-A List is encoded by first writing the typ4 byte of the element type, followed by the uvarint encoding of the length of the list, followed by the encoding of each element.
+Unlike Protobuf, Wire deprecates "repeated fields" in favor of "lists".
+A list is encoded by first writing the typ4 byte of the element type, followed by the uvarint encoding of the length of the list, followed by the encoding of each element.

 A list of structs with `n` elements is encoded by the byte `0x03` followed by the uvarint encoding of `n`, followed by the binary encoding of each element.
-Each struct element is encoded as if followed by a `Start struct` field key (i.e. it is implied), and terminates with an `End struct` field key (specifically, the byte 0x04).
+Each struct element is encoded as if followed by a `Start struct` field key (since it is already implied), and terminates with the `End struct` typ3 byte (0x04).

 ```golang
 type Item struct {